 I mentioned in my previous post that I “adopted” a female sailor through Soldiers Angels and will be sending her monthly care packages until her deployment ends.
 My intent is to communicate through cookies, my gratitude for her service and a small taste of home.

 The rest of the box is filled treats and trinkets that will hopefully cause some smiles.
 I share my recipes and theme suggestions as a resource to anyone looking for care package ideas.

 Had I known I would be working on a Penguin and Polar Bear theme a little sooner, I probably could have found some cute penguin wrapping paper in the Christmas aisle.
 On half price clearance would have been even better.

 The real trick to ongoing care packages is to keep your eyes open at all times for potential themes and contents, and collect goodies as you find them.
 I didn’t find penguin wrapping paper, but I did find penguin stickers on clearance.

-The large flat rate box was lined with snowflake paper (from last January’s snow theme) and dotted with penguin and polar bear stickers.
+The large flat rate box was lined with snowflake paper (left over from last January’s snow theme) and dotted with penguin and polar bear stickers.

 I didn’t get a separate photo of the contents this time, but I can assure you the box was filled to capacity.

 In addition to my baked/decorated cookies this care package transported a stuffed penguin, a Pez penguin, chocolate snowball candies, packaged Hostess Snowball cupcakes, hot drink mix for cappuccino, cider, and hot cocoa, and a canister of caramel corn that, when empty, doubles as a flickering lantern with a battery operated candle.